WallStProg/zmqtests/3186/Readme.md

 ```

-This demonstrates that the process is stuck in `zmq_ctx_term`.
-This shows three threads: the application thread, the reaper thread and the IO thread.
+This demonstrates that the process is stuck in `zmq_ctx_term`, and shows three threads: the application thread, the reaper thread and the IO thread.

-If you debug the process you will find that INSERT ADDL INFO FROM MAREK

 To confirm that setting linger at socket creation time avoids the race condition, and thus avoids the hang in `zmq_ctx_term`: